In his youth, Wagner created his fastest moving and perhaps his most effective score. The Flying

 Increase your understanding of opera and enjoy upcoming Opera San José performances all the more by attending one of longtime OSJ subscriber Bradford Wade’s FREE previews.
 Dates for Così fan tutte lecture talks will be announced in August 2017.
 For more information about the Opera at Your Doorstep Lecture Series and/or to RSVP, email OperaAtYourDoorstep@gmail.com.

-Performances of The Flying Dutchman are made possible, in part, by a grant from the City of San Jose’s Office of Cultural Affairs.
+Performances of The Flying Dutchman are made possible, in part, by grants from the Packard Humanities Institute and the City of San Jose’s Office of Cultural Affairs.